benjee10/HabTech2/ReadMe.txt

 - Neptune Camera - provides camera functionality for camera mast part
 - Waterfall - Waterfall FX are provided for lights and RCS thrusters
 - Limited support for TAC LS
+- Community Category Kit - adapted from configs by Lennon

 CHANGELOG